erfanmirhosein/code-journey/Notes.md

 - The "concurrency-in-Java-part2" document is incomplete.
 I'll get back to it later when I have time and continue from the "Atomic Opertaions/Classes" section.
 - **Redis Official Document:**
     - The https://redis.io/docs/latest/develop/using-commands/ section:
-        - Keys and Values, and Pipelining: complete
+        - Keys and Values, and Pipelining: complete, transactions until optimistic lock
     - The https://redis.io/docs/latest/develop/data-types/ section:
         - Strings and Hashes were covered
     - Did you understand the single thread nature of Redis?
+    - Learn about Redis persistence and how redis treats transactions when using AOF, and recovery after a partial execution of transaction
 - **Caching at Scale with Redis:**
     - Chapters 1,2,3:
         - complete, but get back to it especially the use cases section